 Bill Barclay, director

 (Virginia Arts Festival Production)

 Lili Boulanger: Psaume XXlV

 May 29, 2019

 Berlioz: Roméo et Juliette, Op.
 17 (selections)

 Thomas: Hamlet: Ophélie’s Scene and Aria (Mad Scene)

 Orchestre Symphonique de Québec, Fabien Gabel, conductor

 Lisette Oropesa, soprano

-More information on these upcoming concerts can be found on the Bachtrack site, or on the web pages of the six orchestras (click or tap on the orchestra names above).
+More information on these upcoming concerts can be found on the Bachtrack site, or on the web pages of the various arts organizations (click or tap on the links above).